These experts helped us to

 The core function is payment acceptance, allowing you to take credit and debit cards or contactless payments.
 However, unlike basic countertop terminals, it also includes inventory management functions and more advanced reporting.

 You can use the terminal at a fixed location, carry it with you for line-busting, or bring it to a dining table for a tableside payment.
-The touchscreen display lets customers sign for purchases right on the device, but if you’d prefer paper receipts with signatures, you can select that option in the Flex’s settings.
+The touchscreen display lets customers sign for purchases right on the device, but if you'd prefer paper receipts with signatures, you can select that option in the Flex's settings.
+If you opt for digital receipts and signatures, you can store those for future reference or to use in defense against chargebacks.

 The Flex integrates with other Clover devices, so you can use it in conjunction with a stationary system if you’d like.